telerik/kendo-ui-core/docs/controls/editors/upload/chunk-upload.md

     {
         "uploaded": true | false,
-        /*  False will instruct Kendo Upload to send the next chunk of data.
+        /*  False instructs the Upload to send the next chunk of data.
-            True will indicate that the last chunk is processed and upload was successful and eventually continue with the next file. */
+            True indicates that the last chunk is processed, the upload was successful and the upload of the next file can continue. */

         "fileUid": Number
-        /* The guid of the chunk uploaded, so that Kendo Upload get the next chunk to sent. */ }
+        /* The UID of the uploaded chunk, so that the Upload can get the next chunk and send it. */ }

 The following example demonstrates a valid server response.